microsoft/azure-dev-day-java/1-web-lab/README.md

         - Click on **Run**.

-## Lab 2: Deploy and Configure App Service
+## Part 2: Deploy and Configure App Service

 1. Now with the table created, we can move on to the next step.
 This step will create a new Web App in Azure App Services.
 This will be the host for our application.
 Use the search bar at the top of the page to search for **App Services**.
 Then click on **App Services**.
 2. Click on **Create**.